 84The Kabul compound is home to two specialized Afghan counternarcotics units-the National Interdiction Unit and the Specialized Investigative Unit-and is designed to support up to 400 Afghan counternarcotics agents to work, train, and live while on duty.
-For more information, see: Department of State, Office of Inspector General, "Performance Evaluation of PAE Operations and Maintenance Support for the Bureau of International Narcotics and Law Enforcement Affairs' Counternarcotics Compounds in Afghanistan," Report Number MERO-I-11-02, February 2011, p.
+For more information, see: Department of State, Office of Inspector General, "Performance Evaluation of PAE Oper-ations and Maintenance Support for the Bureau of International Narcotics and Law Enforce-ment Affairs' Counternarcotics Compounds in Afghanistan," Report Number MERO-I-11-02, February 2011, p.
 7, http://oig.state.gov/documents/organization/157927.pdf.

-85According to one of PACE-A's implementing partners, approximately 51 percent of the

-86 According to one of PACE-A's implementing partners, approximately 51 percent of the schools in the entire consortium project have been integrated into the Ministry of Education, a process that usually takes three years.
+86According to one of PACE-A's implementing partners, approximately, 51 percent of the

-87 Dr. Ashraf Ghani, "Preparing for Transition: A Policy Note on Development," policy memo sent to Senate Foreign Relations Committee Majority Staff, May 12, 2011.
+86According to one of PACE-A's implementing partners, approximately 51 percent of the a process that usually takes three years.
+87Dr.
+Ashraf Ghani, "Preparing for Transition: A Policy Note on Development," policy memo sent to Senate Foreign Relations Committee Majority Staff, May 12, 2011.
+88See Appendix VII.

-88 See Appendix VII.